BriskBrowser/Frontend/docs/rewards.md

 Today these amounts are negligable, but are designed to reward contributors if the project sees success.

 Bugs eligible for reward are tagged as such in the bugtracker.
 Please beware that to be eligible for a reward, a bug must be closed to the satisfaction of other project contributors.
 You are advised to start with small or unrewarded bugs to get a hang of contributing to the project.
-Any disputes will be resolved in good faith by project maintainer @Hello1024 (who is himself ineligible for all rewards), and you should consider everything here a guideline rather than a firm rule .
+Any disputes will be resolved in good faith by project maintainer @Hello1024 (who is herself ineligible for all rewards), and you should consider everything here a guideline rather than a firm rule .

 Reward percentages are set by @Hello1024 based on the importance to the project of the bug being fixed and the difficulty of fixing it.
 If you spot a bug which you think should be rewarded, or where you think the reward amount is wrong, point it out.